airbnb/visx/README.md

 1. [Motivation](#motivation)
 1. [Packages](#packages)

-## Motiviation
+## Motivation

-Don't copy and paste d3 code into `componentDidMount()`.
+I never felt good copy and pasting d3 code into `componentDidMount()`.
 Mixing two mental models for updating the DOM is never a good time.
+I also don't enjoy trying shoehorn what I want to make into someone elses definition of a `chart`.
+So I'm making `vx`.

-This collection of components lets you easily build your own reusable visualization charts or library.
+This collection of components lets you easily build your own reusable visualization charts or library without having to learn d3.
+No more selections or `enter()/exit()/update()`.

 ## Examples